 Grand Marnier features brandy made from Ugni Blanc grapes from five Cognac crus, and is double-distilled in copper stills.
-It gets its orange notes from Caribbean-grown “Citrus Bigaradia,” also known as Seville or bitter orange.
+It gets its orange notes from the Caribbean-grown “Citrus Bigaradia,” also known as the Seville or bitter orange.

 A bottle of Grand Marnier was reportedly discovered among the 5,500 artifacts salvaged from the 1912 Titanic wreckage.

-In 2016 the Campari Group, a beverage conglomerate with Campari, Aperol, Wild Turkey, Skyy Vodka, and Appleton Estate among its 50-plus-label roster, acquired a controlling stake in the company that owns Grand Marnier, Société des Produits Marnier Lapostolle S.A., for a cool €652 million.
+In 2016, the Campari Group — a beverage conglomerate with Campari, Aperol, Wild Turkey, Skyy Vodka, and Appleton Estate among its 50-plus-label roster — acquired a controlling stake in the company that owns Grand Marnier, Société des Produits Marnier Lapostolle S.A., for a cool $761 million.

 Grand Marnier is a key ingredient in the classic Sidecar cocktail, made with brandy, orange liqueur, and fresh lemon juice.
 Adored for its ability to make Margaritas even better, the bittersweet liqueur is also found in the Cosmopolitan, Lemon Drop, and more.